Office & Administration

 Courtney Palmieri is the daughter of a military father and therefore, grew up all over the country.
 She settled in Connecticut where she earned her teaching certification and Masters Degree in Education from the University of Bridgeport.
 She taught in Waterbury, Connecticut and Virginia Beach, Virginia before she moved to Arizona.
 After sending her two daughters to Desert Star Community School, she witnessed how Waldorf education’s holistic approach benefited them more deeply.
 Inspired to do more for children, she began teaching at Desert Star and is currently in the process of becoming certified in Waldorf education.

-Ms. Mattson was born in San Francisco and spent the first 40 years of her life in Northern California, never living more than 60 miles from her roots.
-She graduated from UC Davis with a Bachelor of Science in Human Development and a minor in Cultural Anthropology and, at the same time became a California licensed Paramedic.
+Kristine Mattson was born in San Francisco.
+She graduated from UC Davis with a Bachelor of Science in Human Development and a minor in Cultural Anthropology, and at the same time became a California licensed Paramedic.
 Kristine worked twenty years as a Paramedic while her three children attended the Davis Waldorf school.
 It was her children’s school experience that inspired Kristine to return to education.
-She trained as a Waldorf teacher through Rudolf Steiner College in Sacramento.
-Since that time, she has moved every 4 years, teaching at different schools throughout the US in California, Utah, Hawaii, and most recently Arizona.
-Ms. Mattson has been teaching Waldorf education for fourteen years and has been at DSCS since 2018.
-She is married to her high school sweetheart, Dr. Kevin McCauley, and enjoys living in Sedona.
+She trained as a Waldorf teacher through Rudolf Steiner College.
+Since that time, she has moved every 4 years with her husband, teaching at different Waldorf schools throughout the US in California, Utah, Hawaii, and most recently Arizona.
+Ms. Mattson has been teaching Waldorf education for sixteen years and has been at DSCS since 2018.

 Harper Rose is a New England native who made her way to the Verde Valley driven by a passion for public Waldorf education.
 She earned her BDIC from University of Massachusetts Amherst in Sustainable Healing through Art and Medicinal Plants.
 After starting a family, she sought education alternatives which led her to discover Waldorf education.
 Once the lantern was lit, the path illuminated and Harper Rose earned her Master’s degree in Elementary/Early Childhood Education with Waldorf Certification from Antioch University New England.
 Her experiences of vastly varied standards of living and education sparked her interest in bridging the socioeconomic gaps in access to education and these drives toward social justice have influenced Harper Rose's mediation and social/organizational leadership trainings.